radiodee1/awesome-node/test_game/readme.md

 ## Notes on using Google Speech Recognition
 * Install all the recommended python packages and make sure they work.
 * Test google speech recognition with the `do_test_google_sr.py` script.
-* Setup a google cloud platform account and project.
-For a project name I used `awesome-sr`
+The script may be helpful at different times to tell if your setup attempt is working.
+* https://cloud.google.com/sdk/docs/quickstart-linux See this url for details.
 * https://cloud.google.com/speech/docs/quickstart  See this location for more google setup info.
+* https://console.cloud.google.com/apis/ Try this url and see if it works for you.
+* You may need to set up a billing account with Google for yourself.

-* Download and install the Google-Cloud-Sdk.
+1. Download and install the Google-Cloud-Sdk.
 This package has the `gcloud` command.
   * This includes downloading the google-cloud-sdk file, unpacking it, and executing the command `./google-cloud-sdk/install.sh`
   * You must also restart your terminal.
-* Use Google Cloud Platform Console to create a project and download a project json file.
-I put my project json file in a directory called `/home/<myname>/bin` .
+2. Use Google Cloud Platform Console to create a project and download a project json file.
+  * Setup a google cloud platform account and project.
+For a project name I used `awesome-sr`
+  * I put my project json file in a directory called `/home/<myname>/bin` .
   * Use the `gcloud` command to set up your authentication.
 I used the following: `gcloud auth activate-service-account --key-file=bin/awesome-sr-*.json`
-* https://cloud.google.com/sdk/docs/quickstart-linux See this url for details.
-* Go to the Google Cloud Platform's API's and Services Page.
+3. (OPTIONAL) Go to the Google Cloud Platform's API's and Services Page.
 Generate an API key.
   * Copy the contents to a file called `api_key.txt` .
 Save this file in the `test_game` directory of this project.
 (NOTE: I couldn't get the api_key to work and instead tried to use the `gcloud` command.)
   * Execute the script `do_move_api_key_file.sh` after you have placed your key in the `api_key.txt` file.
-* https://console.cloud.google.com/apis/ Try this url and see if it works for you.
-* You may need to set up a billing account with Google for yourself.